TernaK/ternak.github.io/3D_geometry.md

 - `T` = [`tx` `ty` `tz`]'

-  Position of the world origin offset form the camera.
+  Position of the world origin offset from the camera.

 - `X_c` = [`R` `T`] * `x`